Meeds-io/whitepaper/intl/zh/2-deeds.md

 - **Analytics** – to analyze and follow engagement within the Deed.
 - **Connectors**, plugged into the reward engine – users get engagement points via actions in another software - for instance for committing code in GitHub.

 Some of the afore-mentioned tools and services are already decentralized, others are not.
 Some of the afore-mentioned tools and services are already decentralized, others are not.
 The ultimate goal is to provide all services in a decentralized manner, which we will do gradually as the underlying technology evolves.
-Some of the afore-mentioned tools and services are already decentralized, others are not.
-The ultimate goal is to provide all services in a decentralized manner, which we will do gradually as the underlying technology evolves.
-The ultimate goal is to provide all services in a decentralized manner, which we will do gradually as the underlying technology evolves.

 New services can be plugged into the reward engine through APIs.
-Examples are countless and can include virtually any software or service: Examples are countless and can include virtually any software or service: Examples are countless and can include virtually any software or service:
+Examples are countless and can include virtually any software or service:

 - CRM software – salespeople would get engagement points for working on opportunities.
 - Accounting software – accountants would get engagement points for keeping books.